magician11/react-starting-point/README.md

 - Get a copy of this boilerplate by typing `git clone https://github.com/magician11/react-starting-point.git [my-project]`
 - Then `cd [my-project]`

-## To get this running..

-- Install the packages by typing `npm install`
-- To run the local server, then type `npm run dev`
-- and then to view your app running, goto [http://localhost:8080](http://localhost:8080).

-## To make this basis for your new project..
+## To update this boilerplate to point to your repository..

 - Goto GitHub and [create a new repository](https://github.com/new)
 - Now remove the current remote that is pointing to this starting point repo, by typing `git remote rm origin`